Shane Theriot: As a producer and composer

 In June 2019, Rolling Stone announced that Theriot produced Dr John's final album, which was released in 2022.
 'Listening to his finished album, Mac was elated.
 "We sat and listened to everything twice", says Theriot, "He was singing along and had a big grin on his face.
 Then he walked me out to my car, stared at me and said, 'I'm glad.
 I made the right choice.'
 And then he hugged and kissed me on the cheek."'

 Theriot has written music and jingles for MTV, Discovery Channel, A&E, CMT, VH1 and ESPN, including for the shows Sons of Guns and Anthony Bourdain's The Layover.

-Shane acts as the long-time bandleader and musical director of Live from Daryl's House, which resumed filming and airing in 2023 after a haitus.
+Shane acts as the long-time bandleader and musical director of Live from Daryl's House, which resumed filming and airing in 2023 after a hiatus.

-Ahead of the 2024 holiday season, Theriot produced a new take on the classic Christmas track 'I Heard the Bells on Christmas Day' for Jay Buchanan (of Rival Sons) and the Blind Boys of Alabama.
+Ahead of the 2024 holiday season, Theriot produced a new take on the classic Christmas track "I Heard the Bells on Christmas Day" for Jay Buchanan (of Rival Sons) and the Blind Boys of Alabama.